How to Improve Spotify Audio Quality in 10 Ways

 5. Turn Off Data Saver (Mobile)

-Data saving will lower the streaming quailty to minimize data usage when you’re on cellular data.
-If audio quality is your priority, you can disable Data Saver on Spotify.
+Data saving will lower the streaming quality to minimize data usage when you’re on cellular data.
+If audio quality is your priority, disable Data Saver on Spotify to maintain the highest quality.
 Otherwise, keep it enabled or set it to Automatic to save more data.

 1. Open the Spotify app on your phone.